Umuzi-org/tech-department/content/topics/clean-code/data-science/_index.md

 ## Advanced git for teams

 Here's a good conceptualisation of how git works in a development team.
-There are different ways for team to work, but this [Git Basics](https://umuzi-org.github.io/tech-department/topics/git/git-basics/) gives you a great introduction.
+There are different ways for team to work, but this {{% contentlink "topics/git/git-basics" %}} gives you a great introduction.

 You can thank me later ;)